vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.rst

 The top level ``name`` field in this file is the name for this variation of the workshop content.

 The ``modules.activate`` field is a list of modules to be used for the workshop.
 The names in this list must match the names as they appear in the modules file.

+The order in which pages are traversed, is dictated by the order in which modules are listed under the ``modules.activate`` field in the workshop configuration file.
+The order in which modules appear in the modules configuration file is not relevant.

+At the bottom of each page a "Continue" button will be displayed to go to the next page in sequence.
+The label on this button can be customised by setting the ``exit_sign`` field in the entry for the module in the modules configuration file.

+For the last module in the workshop, a button will still be displayed, but where the user is taken when the button is pressed can vary.

+If you want the user to be taken to a different web site upon completion you can set the ``exit_link`` field of the final module to an external URL.
+Alternatively, the ``RESTART_URL`` environment variable can be set from a workshop environment to control where the user is taken.

+If a destination for the final page is not provided the user will be redirected back to the starting page of the workshop.

+The recommendation is that for the last page the ``exit_sign`` be set to "Finish Workshop" and ``exit_link`` not be specified.
+This will enable the destination to be controlled from the workshop environment.

 Specifying the runtime configuration
 ------------------------------------